citruz/dmgwiz/README.md

-dmgwiz
+DmgWiz
 ======
-dmgwiz lets you extract raw filesystem data from compressed and encrypted DMG files.
+DmgWiz lets you extract raw filesystem data from compressed and encrypted DMG files.
 It started as a [dmg2img](http://vu1tur.eu.org/tools/) clone but has more features and is more secure due to the Rust programming language.

 - Support for adc, zlib, bzip2 and lzfse compression
 - Support for encrypted DMGs (AES-128 and AES-256)
 - Runs on Windows, Linux, macOS

-dmgwiz is both a CLI tool and a Rust crate so it can be integrated into other projects.
+DmgWiz is both a CLI tool and a Rust crate so it can be integrated into other projects.

-Usage
+CLI Usage
 -----

     dmgwiz [OPTIONS] <INPUT> [SUBCOMMAND]